How to Move Users Profile Folder to another Location in Windows 10

 The relocation procedure itself will be done with a native Windows 10 tool called System Preparation Tool (Sysprep).
 Sysprep alone can quite little, it needs instructions.
 These instructions it gets from an XML script file, an unattended answer file.

 In our case we need a very simple answer file.
-It simply contains four important details, instructions to Sysprep:
+It simply contains two important details, instructions to Sysprep:

 - Bit version of the Windows (32 or 64 bit)